urbanware-org/wideredist/README.md

 # Download and redistribute latest Windows Defender definitions
 * */1 * * * root /opt/wideredist/wideredist.sh &>/dev/null
 ```

-In case you are using a *BSD* derivate, some modifications are are necessary.
-For details see the file `bsd.txt` inside the `server` sub-directory.

 ### Client side